 The new model was informed by extensive collaboration with:

-- National and internal research; and
+- national and internal research

-- Intensive user centred design with job seekers, employers and employment service providers
+- intensive user centred design with job seekers, employers and employment service providers